 Health Sciences, Medical Sciences, Nursing, Population Health

 Biological Sciences, Chemistry, Computer Science, Environmental Science, Geography, Geology, Marine Biology, Mathematics, Physics, Psychology, Sport & Exercise Science, Statistics

 Biblical Studies, Christian Thought & History, Practical Theology

 Not all subjects are offered every semester/year and some faculties offer year-long classes only.
-Course offerings for the school yaer (which starts in February in New Zealand) are released in Nocember.
+Course offerings for the school year (which starts in February in New Zealand) are released in Nocember.
 In addition, there may be enrollment caps in certain disciplines, and many upper-level courses require prerequisites.
 Contact your IES Abroad Representative if you have specific questions regarding courses.

 The University of Auckland offers many opportunities for you to pursue course-related excursions in many academics areas, especially Archaeology, Biology, Ecology, Environmental Studies, Geology, and Marine Science.
 Courses exploring Maori culture also include important field study.

 Even though you’re directly enrolling in one of our partner universities, there’s something IES Abroad wants you to know: we’re here for you if you need us.